-Fig. 2).
-There are also notable differences in the cross-jet structure between the higher resolution GDAS analysis and the lower resolution CDAS analyses.
-GDASrp (Fig. 2f) shows a narrower jet, with wind speeds greater than 8 m s-1, concentrated near the Andes close to Santa Cruz, Bolivia.
-CDAS1rp and CDAS2rp (Figs. 2d and 2e, respectively) also show a stronger jet but farther away from the Andes.
-These differences in LLJ location are probably related to differences in resolution between CDAS and GDAS and how the Andes mountains are depicted in the model.
+near the Andes close to Santa Cruz, Bolivia.
+CDAS-1rp and CDAS-2rp (Figs. 2d and 2e, respectively) also show a stronger jet but farther away from the Andes.
+These differences in LLJ location are probably related to differences in resolution between CDAS and GDAS and how the Andes Mountains are depicted in the model.

-An examination of the vertical structure of the mean meridional wind at 18°S, 62°W (near Santa Cruz) reveals that the maximum impact of including SALLJEX data occurs at low levels at 06 UTC in GDAS (Fig. 3b).
-The added effect of including PIBAL with RAOB data has little impact when compared with RAOB alone, except at 18 UTC in GDAS (Fig. 3d).
-Including SALLJEX data noticeably increases the amplitude of the diurnal cycle in the strength of the LLJ, with a maximum strength near 900 hPa between 06 UTC and 12 UTC in GDAS and at 850 hPa near 06 UTC in CDAS1 and CDAS2.
-The mean altitude of the maximum low-level wind increases from 06 UTC to 18 UTC in GDAS, a feature not evident in CDAS1 and CDAS2.
-The effects of including SALLJEX data are least at 00 UTC in GDAS and CDAS2 and at 12 UTC in CDAS1.
-This is probably related to the lack of RAOB observations at these times (Table 1), which contributes to increased uncertainty in the analyses.
+An examination of the vertical structure of the mean meridional wind at 18°S, 62°W (near Santa Cruz) reveals that the maximum impact of including SALLJEX data occurs at low levels at 0600 UTC in GDAS (Fig. 3b).
+The added effect of including PIBAL with raob data has little impact when compared with raob alone except at 1800 UTC in GDAS (Fig. 3d).
+Including SALLJEX data noticeably increases the amplitude of the diurnal cycle in the strength of the LLJ, with a maximum strength near 900 hPa between 0600 and 1200 UTC in GDAS and at 850 hPa near 0600 UTC in CDAS-1 and CDAS-2.
+The mean altitude of the maximum low-level wind increases from 0600 to 1800 UTC in GDAS, a feature not evident in CDAS-1 and CDAS-2.
+The effects of including SALLJEX data are least at 0000 UTC in GDAS and CDAS-2 and at 1200 UTC in CDAS-1.
+This is probably related to the lack of raob observations at these times (Table 1), which contributes to increased uncertainty in the analyses.

-Figure 4 shows the diurnal cycle of the mean meridional wind at 900 hPa for GDAS and at 850 hPa for CDAS1 and CDAS2 averaged for the period 15

-January - 14 February 2003.
-The effect of including SALLJEX RAOB data in GDAS increases the strength of the jet, especially at 06 UTC (blue line in Fig. 4a).
-Only slight differences in the strength of the low-level meridional wind result when the PIBAL data are included together with RAOB data (compare the blue and green lines in Fig. 4a).
+Figure 4 shows the diurnal cycle of the mean meridional wind at 900 hPa for GDAS and at 850 hPa for CDAS-1 and CDAS-2 averaged for the period 15 January-14 February 2003.
+The effect of including SALLJEX raob data in GDAS increases the strength of the jet, especially at 0600 UTC (blue line in Fig. 4a).
+Only slight differences in the strength of the low-level meridional wind result when the PIBAL data are included together with raob data (cf. the blue and green lines in Fig. 4a).

-Similar results are found for a point near Mariscal, Paraguay at 22°S, 60°W (Fig. 5).
-The greatest effect of including SALLJEX data can be observed at 06 UTC in all assimilation systems, with the maximum jet intensity occurring between 06 UTC and 12 UTC.
-There is little difference in the wind speeds between the control runs and the runs including SALLJEX data at 00 UTC and 12 UTC due to a lack of SALLJEX observations at those times (Table 1).
+Similar results are found for a point near Mariscal, Paraguay, at 22°S, 60°W (Fig. 5).
+The greatest effect of including SALLJEX data can be observed at 0600 UTC in all assimilation systems, with the maximum jet intensity occurring between 0600 and 1200 UTC.
+There is little difference in the wind speeds between the control runs and the runs including SALLJEX data at 0000 and 1200 UTC due to a lack of SALLJEX observations at those times (Table 1).